Netflix/metaflow-docs/docs/scaling/secrets.md

 ### Accessing secrets in Azure

-Starting 2.11.16 Metaflow supports Azure Key Vault as a secrets backend.
+Starting 2.11.16, metaflow supports Azure Key Vault as a secrets backend.
 Azure Key Vault is an account specific service, managed via Azure Resource Manager.
 Currently, only `Secret` object types are supported.
 You can specify secrets in the `sources` list or dictionary object as shown below.

 The following formats of secrets are supported.